aaronbloomfield/nws/hws/snort/index.md

 If you are looking for the Snort documentation, make sure to use the 2.9 documentation, which can be found online in [HTML](https://www.snort.org/documents/snort-users-manual-2-9-16-html) and [PDF](https://www.snort.org/documents/snort-users-manual-2-9-16).

-### To Delete

-- give an intro to snort
-	- tell how to quit (Ctrl-Z, not Ctrl-C)
-- have them turn on snort, as shown at https://www.rapid7.com/blog/post/2017/01/11/how-to-install-snort-nids-on-ubuntu-linux/ in the "Testing Snort" section (but don't add the rules yet)
-	- command on gateway: `snort -A console -q -c /etc/snort/snort.conf -i eth0`
-- have them run nmap, and see the results
-- add rules on that page
-	- run nmap and see the results
-	- add run_malware and see the results (perhaps add more or less rules)
-- labtainer part 4.3: write a bad rule
-- write more rules, getting more complicated each time
-	- ...
-	- ...
-- have them write rules to detect what is going on in run_malware
-- have them read pcaps
-	- the ones from jason
-	- malware ones online from [here](https://wiki.wireshark.org/SampleCaptures#Other_Sources_of_Capture_Files) or [here](https://www.netresec.com/?page=pcapfiles)
-	- one they made
-- have them write a rule for something, and submit it

 ### Changelog